vercel/swr-site/pages/docs/arguments.en-US.md

 ## Multiple Arguments

-In some scenarios, it's useful pass multiple arguments (can be any value or object) to the `fetcher` function.
+In some scenarios, it's useful to pass multiple arguments (can be any value or object) to the `fetcher` function.
 For example an authorized fetch request:

 ```js